Cambridge, Maryland: Colonial era

 Settled by English colonists in 1684, Cambridge is one of the oldest colonial cities in Maryland.
 During the time of English colonization, the Algonquian-speaking Choptank Indians resided along the river bearing their name.
 Throughout the colonial years, English colonists developed farming on the Eastern Shore, with the largest plantations initially focusing on tobacco, before shifting to mixed farming.
-Slaves were purchased by the planters for labor in tobacco and mixed farming.
-Cambridge served as a regional trading center, with its town pier being a major hub for slave trading, a history extensively documented by historical markers scattered throughout the town center.
+Cambridge served as a regional trading center, with its town pier being a major hub.
+Its history is extensively documented by historical markers scattered throughout the town center.

 National era

 Cambridge was officially incorporated in 1793, taking over part of the former Choptank Indian Reservation.
 The town received its name from a city and county in England.
 Cambridge also became a stop on the Underground Railroad, which provided a network of safe houses for enslaved people escaping to the north.

 In the late 19th century, Cambridge developed food processing industries, specializing in the canning of oysters, tomatoes, and sweet potatoes.
 The town's industrial growth was led by the Phillips Packing Company, which eventually became the region's largest employer.
 Winning contracts from the Department of Defense during the First and Second World Wars greatly aided the company's growth.
 At its height, the company employed as many as 10,000 workers.
 However, shifting tastes brought a decline in business, causing Phillips to reduce its operations.
 By the early 1960s, the company had ceased operations entirely, leading to widespread unemployment and exacerbating the city's growing social issues.